Mary-Jfdkgjisef/Simple-Programs/leetcode/readme.txt

-Compile the C++ programs with "make" and run with "./test"
+Compile the C++ files with "make" and run with "./test"